collocations.org

 2. new event/idea

-exciting, important, major, radical, remarkable, significant, striking | the latest, new, recent | logical
+exciting, important, major, radical, remarkable, significant, striking

-unexpected | welcome | political, scientific, technical, technological
+political, scientific, technical, technological

-DEVELOPMENT + VERB
+development + VERB

 the significant developments taking place in the health service

-~ in
+development in

-new developments in film-making
+new developments in medicine

-3. new buildings
+3. area of new buildings

 Ribbon developments (= lines of buildings) extended along the main road.